 A slight twist on a classic bohemian cocktail—gin, elderflower, and grapefruit juice with a foamy egg white head.

 - 3/4 ounce fresh grapefruit juice

-- 1 ounce egg white (I use pasteurized liquid egg whites)
+- 1 fresh egg white or 1 ounce pasteurized liquid egg whites

 - 1/2 ounce elderflower liqueur

-- Combine first 4 ingredients in a cocktail with a cup of ice.
-Shake vigorously and strain into a chilled martini glass.
+- Combine bohemian ingredients in a cocktail shaker with a cup of ice.
+Shake vigorously for 10 seconds and strain into a chilled martini glass.

-- Combine egg whites and elderflower liqueur in the cocktail shaker (affiliate) and dry shake vigorously (with no ice), for 30 seconds until egg whites are foamy.
+- Combine egg whites and elderflower liqueur in a cocktail shaker and dry shake vigorously (with no ice), for 30 seconds until egg whites are foamy.
 Top the Bohemian cocktail with egg white foam and serve.

 Adapted from Boston.com